Dental Hygienists: Supporting Healthy Smiles & Healthy Bodies

 • Work Environment

-In 2014, almost all dental hygienists worked in dentists’ offices, and more than half worked part time.
+In 2024, about 94% of dental hygienists worked in dentists’ offices, and many worked part time.
 More opportunities are becoming available for dental hygienists to work in alternative settings.
 Learn more about the Work Environment

 • How to Become a Dental Hygienists?

-Dental hygienists need an associate’s degree in dental hygiene and are licensed by the state.
-Programs typically take 3 years to complete.
+Dental hygienists typically need an associate’s degree in dental hygiene.
+Programs usually take 3 years to complete.
+All states require dental hygienists to be licensed; requirements vary by state.
 Find a program here.

 • Job Outlook

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Dental Hygienists, on the Internet at https://www.bls.gov/ooh/healthcare/dental-hygienists.htm
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Dental Hygienists, on the Internet at https://www.bls.gov/ooh/healthcare/dental-hygienists.htm

-Whether you are a student or a working professional, joining the largest professional organization representing the interests of dental hygienists is the right choice.
-As a member, you’ll enjoy support, professional discounts, educational programs and numerous opportunities for participation.
-With your support, we can carry out our mission to advance the art and science of dental hygiene, and to promote the highest standards of education and practice in the profession.
+Whether you’re a student or an experienced professional, becoming a member of the largest organization dedicated to advocating for dental hygienists is a smart choice.
+As a member, you’ll gain access to valuable resources, including professional support, exclusive discounts, educational programs, and numerous opportunities to get involved.
+By joining us, you’ll help further our mission to advance the art and science of dental hygiene and uphold the highest standards of education and practice in the field.
+Your membership strengthens our collective voice and ensures the continued growth of the profession.